May 2026

 Blasting Bacon & B-Roads: A Day Out with Speedy the Triumph

 We kicked things off with a mandatory fuel stop.
-No, not for the bike—for me.
-The Cutting Garden Café in Appleby Magna served up a coffee strong enough to reboot a dead sat-nav and a bacon batch so perfect it may have briefly aligned my chakras.
-With our bellies full (mine with pig, Speedy with petrol), we hit the back roads like a pair of caffeinated hooligans.
+No, not for the bike, for me.
+The Cutting Garden Cafe in Appleby Magna served up a coffee strong enough to reboot a dead sat-nav and a bacon batch so perfect it may have briefly aligned my chakras.
+With our bellies full (mine with fried pig, Speedy with petrol), we hit the back roads like a pair of caffeinated hooligans.

 Total miles?
 Who cares.
 Total fun?
 Maxed out.